 Convex was created to help Curve liquidity providers get the highest ROI on their funds.
 It doesn’t change anything that Curve does as far as automated market making, its only job is to maximize collection of CRV as well as provide alternative yields.

 If you’ve ever been to the Curve website and tried to use it you’ll understand their UI sucks and is not very intuitive.
 It’s like a time machine back to the early web days… so while Curve is a great way to earn yield, it’s complicated AF and overwhelming to use.

 (I say this as someone who avoided it until Convex came along)

-There’s staking rewards, liquidity rewards and other fun things like airdrops (which is magical money that you get just using DeFi tools, but more on that another time)
+There are staking rewards, liquidity rewards, and other fun things like airdrops (which is magical money that you get just using DeFi tools, but more on that another time)